tmwagency/labs-blog/_posts/2014-01-09-SwiftClick.md

-#SwiftClick
+---
+comments: true
+layout: post
+title: SwiftClick
+date: 2014-01-09 12:00:00
+categories:
+  - "front-end"
+  - "touch devices"
+author: ivan
+excerpt: "It's important to make sure a team of developers are all on the same page when developing across multiple projects.
+We look at what helps our front-end team at TMW."
+published: true
+---

 As many of you will have experienced when using touch devices such as iPhones, clicking on HTML elements sometimes feels a bit sluggish.
 This is because there is a 300ms delay before click events are fired.
 This is simply not an acceptable user experience and so the exploration of potential solutions to this problem worked its way into our labs here at TMW.
 Since the issue only occurs on devices that support touch events our initial approach was to simply run a basic test for touch support and use a variable for the event name to use in click listeners – the value of which being either 'touchstart' for devices that support touch, or 'click' for those that don't:

 	var clickEventType = "ontouchstart" in window ? "touchstart" : "click";

 The problem with this detection method is that laptops or monitors that support touch would expect a touch event, meaning that if a mouse was being used then click events wouldn't work.
 Because of this the detection method was refined to also check if the device supports orientation change and only use touch events if both conditions are met:

 	var clickEventType = "onorientationchange" in window && "ontouchstart" in window ? "touchstart" : "click";

 This detection method worked well in the majority of situations we needed.

-We would then use the 'clickEventType' variable in any event listeners that needed to get a click event:
+We would then use the `'clickEventType'` variable in any event listeners that needed to get a click event:

 	someEl.addEventListener (clickEventType, fn, false);

 This worked pretty nicely, with the main drawback being the fact that we would need to ensure the 'clickEventType' variable was used anywhere we needed to add a click listener, which can be problematic when projects are picked up by new developers who may not necessarily realise that this variable is being used at all.